lyuben-todorov/piko/node/docs/protocol.md

 Client pushes message to node `A`. `A` sends its resource lock to every neighbouring node.
 Upon receiving a resource lock, each node inserts it into its resource queue and acknowledges the request.
 Upon receiving all acknowledges, `A` inserts the lock into its own resource queue.

 ### ResourceRelease
 Each node should always operate on the same `root` resource lock of the priority queue.

+### Resolving concurrent requests
+Whenever a node is in the process of acknowledging a Resource Request, it locks its `f_access` mutex.
+Any other request or outgoing request attempts first tries to acquire `f_access` lock before entering its critical section.

 ### What shouldn't happen
 * Node A receives ResourceRequest for message `a` at `t` and dispatches its acknowledgement at a later time `t'`.
 *Between* `t` and `t'` a local client tries to send a message `b` to the cluster.